 Fulton Bank, National Association is headquartered in Lancaster and is the 5th largest bank in the state of Pennsylvania.
-It is also the 112st largest bank in the nation.
-It was established in 1882 and as of December of 2013, it had grown to 1,418 employees at 124 locations.
-Fulton Bank, National Association has a A health rating.
+It is also the 111st largest bank in the nation.
+It was established in 1882 and as of March of 2014, it had grown to 1,352 employees at 124 locations.
+Fulton Bank, National Association has a A+ health rating.

 It took me over four months to close my money market account at Fulton Bank.
 They attempted to charge me 100’s of dollars before I finally got it close.
 They owed me interest that I never did receive.
 They kept writing me letters saying I owed them money.
 I called/wrote letters/emails before I could get them to close my account.
 They are a HORRIBLE BANK and I would advise everyone not to bank with them.

 The only reason that I gave them a one star rating is that I couldn't give them a 0 rating.
 They incorrectly changed my address, so I missed getting a statement.
 When I called them about the missing statement they apologized for the error and when I asked if they were going to report the late payment they assured me they wouldn't.
 When I received their statement I made the payment and it was appliied to the most recent installment, not the one past due.
 Through a whole series of mistakes, I am now 2 months ahead on my mortgage, with 2 late payments.
 I will never deal with them again.
 I'm convinced that they specifically made the "error" on purpose, hurting my credit rating so that it would be difficult to refinance my 6 1/2% motgage.

 I'm though with them, where they are not incompetent, they are just inconsiderate.